 Every activity within the Sideline Live system is logged, traceable, and organized for compliance review.
 Your compliance office has access to everything they need, on demand, without having to ask for it.

-All business partners operating within the Sideline Live ecosystem are vetted through our institutional compliance process before activation.
-Detailed partner performance reports give your department full transparency into every business relationship under the program.
+All partners operating within the platform are vetted through a documented institutional compliance process prior to engagement.
+Your department receives detailed performance reports giving you full transparency into every active relationship.

-Every student participant completes a structured certification program before they are authorized to represent your institution.
-Training is standardized, trackable, and documented — so your department always knows who is certified, who is in progress, and who is not cleared.
+Every participant in the platform completes a structured certification process before being authorized to operate.
+Certification status is tracked, documented, and verifiable — giving your department full visibility into who is cleared and who is not.

 Schedule a confidential meeting to learn more.